 If and when your cell phone decided to call it quits, you can responsibly recycle it for free at the College as well.
 Learn more by looking under Electronic Equipment on the Campus Recycling Guide.

 Is there a place to store extra goodies, such as a trunk, giant pieces of luggage and boxes, or to store things during the summers?

 While you are in residence on campus: there is limited storage in the basement of some residential buildings.
 Custodians & other Facilities staff manage this storage on-campus.

-Summer & Interim Periods: this college-provided storage program is offered by the Office of Campus Life in collaboration with Connors Brothers, for storage over the summer and during other interim periods when students are away.
+Summer & Interim Periods: this storage program is offered by a local company, Connors Brothers, for storage over the summer and during other interim periods when students are away.

 May I have a car during my first year?

 No. Lack of parking makes it impossible to allow first-year students to have cars.
 If you have questions about this policy, contact Campus Safety Services at 413-597-4444.